 Reading Manga: An overview of the manga publishing industry in the US, compiled by Deb Aoki (About.com).
 Deb has drafted a variety of introductory articles designed to help new readers find titles that appeal to their sensibilities.
 Also of interest to new manga readers:

-- The Origins of Shojo Manga
+- The Tradition of Training Images in Manga

 Tones 101: A Primer for Readers and Reviewers: Artist Dee Dupuy, who’s worked with Svetlana Chmakova on Dramacon and Night School, explains the whys and hows of toning.
 Essential reading for reviewers.